Nathaniel-Salami/SYSC_3303_Group_5/Elevator_System/README.txt

 Purpose: The purpose of this software is to cover the intuition behind real time embedded systems through the implementation of an elevator system.

-Developers & Development Date: Group 5 - Febuary 15, 2020
+Developers & Development Date: Group 5 - February 15, 2020
   Nathaniel Salami
   Teodor Kirilov
   Lila Mcilveen